MayaKahlo/mayakahlo.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Maya De Los Santos and I am a senior pursuing Electrical and Computer Engineering in Northeastern University's Honors Program.
-Throughout my undergraduate studies I have remained dedicated to uplifting marginalized communities and empowering them to have agency over their personal data and promote their well-being.
+My name is Maya De Los Santos and I am a first-year PhD student in [Computer Science at Brown University](https://cs.brown.edu/), co-advised by [Dr. Diana Freed](https://dsi.brown.edu/people/diana-freed) and [Dr. Harini Suresh](https://harinisuresh.com/).
+I previously completed my Bachelor’s degree in Electrical and Computer Engineering from Northeastern University's Honors Program.
+Throughout my undergraduate studies I remained dedicated to uplifting marginalized communities and empowering them to have agency over their personal data and promote their well-being.

-My goal is to earn a Ph.D. in Computer Science, with a focus on Human-Computer Interaction and Design.
+Focusing on Human-Computer Interaction and Design, I look forward to continuing my research in graduate school.
 I am particularly interested in exploring how meaningful design can combat digital resignation – the phenomenon where people care about their personal data but feel powerless in exercising control over it.

 delossantos [dot] m [at] northeastern [dot] edu